Proton AG: Data centers

-Proton Mail maintains and owns its own server hardware and network in order to avoid utilizing a third party.
+Proton maintains and owns its own server hardware and network in order to avoid utilizing third parties.
 It maintains two data centers, one in Lausanne and another in Attinghausen (in the former K7 military bunker under 1000 m of granite rock) as a backup.
 Each data center uses load balancing across web, mail, and SQL servers, redundant power supply, hard drives with full disk encryption, and exclusive use of Linux and other open-source software.

-In December 2014, Proton Mail joined the RIPE NCC in an effort to have more direct control over the surrounding Internet infrastructure.
+In December 2014, Proton joined the RIPE NCC in an effort to have more direct control over the surrounding Internet infrastructure.
 As of December 2024, Proton operates data centers in Switzerland, Germany, and Norway.

 Structure

 Proton is headquartered in Plan-les-Ouates, Geneva, Switzerland.

 Ownership

 Since June 2024, the controlling shareholder of Proton AG is the non-profit Proton Foundation.
 The members of the Proton Foundation board of trustees in June 2024 were Andy Yen, Antonio Gambardella, Carissa Véliz, Tim Berners-Lee and Dingchao Lu.